bda-19fs/bda-chatbot/03_implementation/04_nlp_preprocessing/README.md

 ## Commands
 With the cli *nlp_pipeline.py* you can:
-- extract.py extract a column of a csv.
+- extract.py extract a column of a csv
-- grammar.py correct known wrong words (res/grammar.txt) of a txt file.
+- grammar.py correct known wrong words (res/grammar.txt) of a txt file
-- ...
+- normalize.py normalizes a document by removing non swiss alphabetic characters
+- stopwords.py removes stopwords from a document
+- stemm.py stemms all words in a document

 ### Extract.py
 On windows please use git bash or change stdout encoding to utf-8.